-In November, 2009, the British Columbia Ministry of Environment released the greenhouse gas ("GHG") reporting regulations under the Greenhouse Gas Reduction Act, requiring any facilities emitting more than 10,000 tonnes of CO2 to report 2010 emissions in 2011.
-In 2011 two of Canfor's sawmills and all of the pulp mills (including Canfor Pulp LP's mills) registered and reported GHG emissions under the British Columbia GHG reporting regulation.
+In November, 2009, the British Columbia Ministry of Environment released the greenhouse gas ("GHG") reporting regulations under the Greenhouse Gas Reduction Act, requiring any facilities emitting more than 10,000 tonnes of carbon dioxide ("CO2") to report 2010 emissions in 2011.
+In 2012, two of Canfor's sawmills and all of the pulp mills (including CPPI's mills) registered and reported GHG emissions under the British Columbia GHG reporting regulation.
 GHG emission reporting has been required federally and in Alberta for several years.
 Canfor Pulp LP facilities have been reporting federally, however Canfor wood products facilities do not trigger federal or Alberta reporting thresholds.
+The Canfor Green Energy biomass cogeneration facility triggers the Alberta reporting threshold which includes biogenic Carbon Dioxide emissions.
 Canfor's New South facilities located in North and South Carolina are subject to state GHG reporting requirements.

-Canfor is also a participant in the carbon offset market in Alberta and British Columbia, selling offset credits related to its recently purchased (October 2011) biomass cogeneration facility in Grande Prairie and from several biomass heat energy system projects recently completed in British Columbia.
+Canfor is also a participant in the carbon offset market in Alberta and British Columbia, selling offset credits from Canfor Green Energy in Grande Prairie and from several biomass heat energy system projects recently completed in British Columbia.

 The British Columbia government is in the process of assessing whether or not it will proceed with plans to participate in the Western Climate Initiative (WCI) regional GHG cap and trade system.
-Should cap and trade be implemented for British Columbia, the Canfor Pulp LP mills and Taylor Pulp would be subject to cap and trade legislation.
+Should cap and trade be implemented for British Columbia, the CPPI mills and Taylor Pulp would be subject to cap and trade legislation.
 The economic impact on pulp and paper mills will depend on factors such as cost to purchase carbon credits, and allocation allowance, which are currently undeterminable.

-The Quebec government in December 2011 announced adoption of GHG cap and trade legislation with capping and reduction of emissions starting January 1, 2013.
-Canfor's Daaquam facility in SE Quebec falls well under the 25,000 t CO2e annual emission threshold of that legislation, so is not subject to GHG capping and reduction requirements.
+The Québec government in December 2011 announced adoption of GHG cap and trade legislation with capping and reduction of emissions starting January 1, 2013.
+Canfor's Daaquam facility in southeast Québec falls well under the 25,000 t CO2e annual emission threshold of that legislation, so is not subject to GHG capping and reduction requirements.

-During 2011, Canfor's operations were in substantial compliance with environmental requirements, except for incidents, which have not had, nor are they expected to have, a material effect on Canfor or its operations.
-For additional information regarding Canfor's environmental initiatives, see the Company's "2011 Management's Discussion and Analysis", in particular the section entitled "Environmental Issues", which is incorporated by reference herein.
+During 2012, Canfor's operations were in substantial compliance with environmental requirements, except for incidents, which have not had, nor are they expected to have, a material effect on Canfor or its operations.
+For additional information regarding Canfor's environmental initiatives, see the Company's "2012 Management's Discussion and Analysis", in particular the section entitled "Environmental Issues", which is incorporated by reference herein.